open5e/open5e/source/gameplay-mechanics/ability-scores.rst

     allowing you to gain advantage on an attack roll before you are seen.

-**Passive Perception.** When you hide, there’s a chance someone will notice you even if they aren’t searching.
-To determine whether such a creature notices you, the DM compares your Dexterity (Stealth) check with that creature’s passive Wisdom (Perception) score, which equals 10
+**Passive Perception.** When you hide, there's a chance someone will notice you even if they aren't searching.
+To determine whether such a creature notices you, the DM compares your Dexterity (Stealth) check with that creature's passive Wisdom (Perception) score, which equals 10
-+ the creature’s Wisdom modifier, as well as any other bonuses or penalties.
++ the creature's Wisdom modifier, as well as any other bonuses or penalties.
 If the creature has advantage, add 5.
 For disadvantage, subtract 5.
 For example, if a 1st-­‐level character (with a proficiency bonus of +2) has a Wisdom of 15 (a +2 modifier) and proficiency in